October 16, 2019 NHTSA CAMPAIGN NUMBER: 19V735000

 In the affected vehicles, the brake wear warning indicator is not continually illuminated in all instrument cluster display menu sub-levels.
 If the driver is not alerted when brake pads are worn out, the driver may lose control of the vehicle while attempting to brake, increasing the risk of crash.

-What will Porsche do?
+What will Porsche

-Porsche is conducting a safety recall to reprogram the instrument cluster to ensure the required display of worn brake pads in all menu sub-levels.
+is conducting a safety recall to reprogram the instrument cluster to ensure the required display of worn brake pads in all menu sub-levels.

 This is an important Safety Recall.